 Plaza de Roma

 When it comes to parks, Luneta park and Intramuros are the most popular destinations.
 Luneta Park (also called as Rizal Park and Rizal Monument) is home to the Rizal monument; a statue of the Philippines’ national hero, Jose Rizal.
 It is one of the most significant and most important places in Philippine history from the Spanish colonial era to the EDSA revolution.
 The walled former city of Intramuros served as a settlement for the Indianized-Malay-Muslims, then it was taken over by the Spanish and fell into ruins during the World War II, it is one of the most popular icons of the Philippines.
 See Plaza de Roma in Intramuros where a statue of King Carlos IV of Spain stands, Plaza de Goiti or now known as Plaza Lacson is where a statue of Arsenio Lacson; said to be one of Manila’s greatest mayor stands, next to it is Roman Santos building which would again make you think you’re somewhere in Rome, Italy because of it Greco-Roman architecture.
 Plaza Miranda stands infront of Quiapo Church in the Filipino-Muslim district of Quiapo, an unfortunate event occurred here on 1971; the Plaza Miranda bombings.
 Manila Zoological and Botanical Gardens is one of the oldest zoos in Asia unfortunately it is criticized for its inadequate care towards animals as well as its dirty surroundings and animal rights activists are demanding to free the animals due to this while Ninoy Aquino Parks and Wildlife Center have rare animals such as water monitors and the Philippine deer, it also treats injured animals even if it isn’t part of their zoo.
 La Mesa Dam EcoPark is the haven for most Filipinos after a tiring week of work and a getaway from the noisy and polluted metro, not only is it an ecopark but is also a dam which provides water to Metro Manila and nearby provinces.
 Manila Ocean Park is larger than Singapore’s Sentosa Underwater World, construction is incomplete however it had already opened to the public, tickets cost 350 for a child, 400 for adults.
 Quezon Memorial Circle is a shrine and a national park, it is where the remains of late President Manuel Quezon and his wife are rested.
-While Greenbelt Park is located in Makati and is worth seeing.
+While Greenbelt Park is located in Makati and is worth seeing hardware franchise.